Cava (CAVA)

 Tricia Tolivar, Chief Financial Officer

 Tricia Tolivar joined CAVA as Chief Financial Officer in 2020.
-Before joining CAVA, she spent five years as the Chief Financial Officer for GNC, and was offered the chance to take the company public.
-From 2007 to 2015, she held various financial leadership roles at Ernst & Young, where she oversaw finance, accounting, and operations for a $3 billion client service organization.
-Ms. Tolivar also served as Chief Financial Officer of the Greater Memphis Arts Council from 2006 to 2008.
-Earlier in her career, from 1996 to 2005, she held several supply chain and finance executive leadership positions with AutoZone, including forming the company's internal audit department.
-She has been involved in executing multiple acquisitions and divestiture activities, and successfully led CAVA's IPO launch.
+She previously spent five years as Chief Financial Officer for GNC.
+From 2007 to 2015, she held numerous financial leadership positions with Ernst & Young, where she led finance, accounting, and operations for a $3 billion client service organization.
+Her experience also includes serving as Chief Financial Officer of the Greater Memphis Arts Council from 2006 to 2008 and holding various supply chain and finance executive leadership roles at AutoZone from 1996 to 2005.
+Tolivar has led a successful IPO with CAVA and has been significantly involved in executing multiple acquisitions and divestiture activities throughout her career.

 Kelly Costanza, Chief People Officer

 Kelly Costanza joined CAVA as Chief People Officer in 2020.
-She previously spent five years as Senior Vice President, Human Resources at Ollie's Bargain Outlet Holdings.
-Her prior experience includes roles as Vice President, Talent Management at rue21 and EDMC, and Vice President, Human Resources at American Eagle Outfitters.
+Prior to CAVA, she spent five years as Senior Vice President, Human Resources at Ollie's Bargain Outlet Holdings.
+Her experience also includes roles as Vice President, Talent Management at rue21 and EDMC, and Vice President, Human Resources at American Eagle Outfitters.

 AI Analysis | Feedback